-- Commit yourself to doing everything you can to beat your disease.
+- Commit yourself to doing everything you can to overcome your disease.

 - People do best who expect the best (even though the first few months will likely be difficult).
-Don't beat yourself up if you have days when you can't do anything.
-If fear threatens to take over, use it as a trigger to take a moment and center yourself to the hee and now.
+Don't beat yourself up if you become so overwhelmed that you have days when you can't do anything.
+If fear threatens to take over, use it as a trigger to take a moment and center yourself to be here now.

 - Break things into doable steps.
 Then deal with each step one at a time.

-- Don't make any major decisions that you don't have to make right now.
+- Do not make any major decisions that you don't have to make right now.

 - Aim to be an informed medical consumer instead of just a "patient."

 - Decide who to tell and what to tell them.
 You can always tell people later.
 On the other hand, once you tell a person, you cannot "untell."